 1. It’s slow on mobile.

-Google’s data is unambiguous: 53% of mobile users abandon a site that takes more than 3 seconds to load.
+As far back as 2016, Google found that 53% of mobile site visits are abandoned if a page takes more than 3 seconds to load.
+The stat is old, but the direction hasn’t reversed: slow mobile pages bleed visitors.
 Test your site at PageSpeed Insights right now.
 If your mobile score is below 50, you have a problem.
 If it’s below 30, you have a serious problem.

 The fix usually involves images (unoptimized photos are the single biggest culprit), too many plugins (WordPress sites are especially prone to this), and render-blocking JavaScript loaded before your content.